Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Map/ChangeBasemap/readme.md

 ## How to use the sample

-Click 'Change basemap' to select a basemap.
+Use the drop down menu to select the active basemap from the list of available basemaps.

 ## How it works